protesilaos/my-website/_commentary/2025-04-21-doing-it-alone-versus-others.md

 Trust, then, is subject to social pressures and expectations.
 It is situational.
 Of course, the notion of "let me be ready for it first" can play a role.
-This overthinking may ever be a reflection of the underlying deficit in trust, rather that what causes this deficit.
+This overthinking may even be a reflection of the underlying deficit in trust, rather that what causes this deficit.
 It is all about the specifics of the case.